internetarchive/fatcat/proposals/2021-11-17_entity_mergers.md

 "Grouping" releases is the same as merging their works.
 In this situation, the number of distinct release entities stays the same, but the duplicates are updated to be under the same work as the primary.
-This is initially implemented by merging the work entites, and then updating *all* the releases under each merged work towards the primary work identifier.
+This is initially implemented by merging the work entities, and then updating *all* the releases under each merged work towards the primary work identifier.
 No artifact entities need to be updated in this scenario.